morganross/apicostmultiplier/README.md

 The gui allows for configuring bredth, depth, quality, and quantity, with cost estimation.

-apicostmultiplier can further be combined with *diseminate and WebformFoundry to automaticly communicate documents.
-To allow for sending a high number of high quality documents to a high number of endpoints while minimizing cost, all from a single list.
+apicostmultiplier can further be combined with *newsintake, saruos2diseminate, and WebformFoundry to automaticly communicate topical documents.
+Which allows for sending a high number of high quality documents to a high number of endpoints while minimizing cost, all from a single list.